 The basic course requirements are divided between professional AFROTC subjects and approved University courses, plus one hour weekly in the leadership laboratory.
-During the first semester of the freshman year the cadet attends AFROTC classes two hours per week and studies the fundamentals and concepts of employment of aerospace weapons systems.
+During the first semester of the freshman year the cadet attends AFROTC classes two hours per week and studies the foundations of aerospace power and the Department of Defense.

 University courses make up the classroom phase of AFROTC instruction during the second semester of the freshman year and the first semester of the sophomore year.
-AFROTC academic requirements for those two terms are met if the student satisfactorily completes two University courses (minimum 3 hours each) selected from the general areas of mathematics, physics, chemistry, economics, modern foreign languages, or public speaking.
+AFROTC academic requirements for those two terms are met by the student satisfactorily completing two University courses (minimum 3 hours each) selected from the general areas of mathematics, physics, chemistry, economics, modern foreign languages, or public speaking.

-During the second semester of his sophomore year the cadet pursues a comparative study of world military forces.
+During the second semester of his sophomore year the cadet studies the fundamentals of aerospace weapon systems.

-In the leadership laboratory (I hour per week throughout the course), the cadet gains experience in actual leadership situations, and learns the fundamentals of military drill and ceremonies, wearing of the uniform, military courtesy and discipline, and military organization.
+In the leadership laboratory (1 hour per week throughout the course), the cadet gains experience in actual leadership situations, and learns the fundamentals of military drill and ceremonies, wearing of the uniform, military courtesy and discipline, and military organization.